BrightspaceUILabs/router/README.md

 ### Multiple Route Loaders

-It is encouraged that you use a src folder structure like this.
+If that application you are building has many sub application it may be beneficial to organize your source folder like so.

 ```
 /src
 | /components
 |
-| /page1
+| /app1
-| | page1-view.js
+| | app1-view.js
 | | route-loader.js
 |
-| /page2
+| /app2
-| | page2-view.js
+| | app2-view.js
 | | route-loader.js
 |
 | entry-point.js